What are electrolytes and why do I need them?

 What causes an electrolyte imbalance?

-Your body is very good at keeping electrolytes within narrow limits, and your kidneys play a vital role in this.
-But sometimes, levels can become too high or too low.
-There can be several reasons for this.
-You may have an underlying health condition that affects your electrolyte levels.
-These conditions include kidney disease, heart failure and diabetes.
-Certain medications can cause an imbalance too.
+Your body is very good at keeping electrolytes within the correct amounts, and your kidneys play a vital role in this.
+But sometimes, the balance can change, and your electrolyte levels can become too high or too low.

 When might you need more electrolytes?